 This is a similar idea.

-(37) A bodhisattva’s practice is, with the discriminating awareness of the complete purity of the three circles, to dedicate for enlightenment the constructive forces realized by efforts like these, in order to eliminate the sufferings of limitless wandering beings.
+(37) A bodhisattva’s practice is, with the discriminating awareness of the complete purity of the three spheres, to dedicate for enlightenment the constructive forces realized by efforts like these, in order to eliminate the sufferings of limitless wandering beings.

 This refers to the dedication.
 When we make the dedication of whatever constructive or positive force has come from our bodhisattva behavior, we need to do this with the discriminating awareness of voidness.
-Here it’s referred to as the complete purity of the three circles.
+Here it’s referred to as the complete purity of the three spheres.
 In other words, this is speaking about the voidness of the one who is building up this positive force, the action with which it was built up, and the actual positive force itself.

 Togme Zangpo writes to dedicate for enlightenment, which means to dedicate all of this for enlightenment in order to eliminate the sufferings of limitless wandering beings.
 The proper way to make dedication is indicated very well by Shantideva in the last chapter, the dedication chapter of Engaging in Bodhisattva Behavior.
 He never phrases the dedication, “May I be able to achieve enlightenment, so that I can eliminate the sufferings of all beings.”
 He never makes that dedication just for himself.
 The emphasis isn’t on “me,” as in “May I achieve enlightenment, so that I can eliminate the suffering of everybody.”
 That is a dedication mixed with grasping for a “me,” isn’t it?